Scholarship Opportunities - Office of Financial Aid - University of Dallas

 These scholarships are not offered or maintained by the University.
 Please contact the scholarship organization with any questions about the scholarship or website.
 This list has been put together to help students begin their scholarship search and does not include all outside scholarship opportunities.

-You may submit your outside scholarships electronically to our office on the Resources/Additional Information tab.
-UD may have to make changes to your existing financial aid offer, if necessary.
+In some cases, UD may need to make changes to your existing financial aid offer.
 All outside scholarships are placed on our financial aid system, however, it will never show on the official financial aid notification.
 Student Account Services will be able to access the information to assist you in determining your balance owed.

 How to Spot Scholarship Scams